 What do we use Manual Therapy to Treat

-Stiff, painful joints are common when you have had surgery or have had to be in a plaster cast or a brace for a while.
-It is also common to have a stiff, painful joint if you have hurt yourself and have been moving differently due to pain.
+Another good example of this is stiff, painful joints which occur after you have had surgery or have had to be in a plaster cast or a brace for a while.
 Hands-on manual therapy can be very soothing when joints and muscles have been painful, and is a front line treatment at our clinic.
+For over 25 years, our patients have loved the therapeutic touch that we provide them with and really notice how much better they feel when we can be targeted and specific with our treatment techniques.

 What to Expect from your Assessment